pseelam02/pseelam02/README.md

 ## Hi there I am Pranav👋,
-a passionate computer science enthusiast currently pursuing my M.S. in Computer Science with a concentration in Computing Systems at the Georgia Institute of Technology.
+I am currently pursuing my M.S. in Computer Science with a concentration in Computing Systems at the Georgia Institute of Technology.
 My interests lie in all things related to Deep Learning, Software and Systems Engineering.

 I completed my bachelors in Data Science at the University of California, Berkeley.
 Go Bears🐻!